María Luisa Puga

-Maria Luisa Puga (3 February 1944 – 25 December 2004) was a Mexican writer.
+María Luisa Puga (3 February 1944 – 25 December 2004) was a Mexican writer and essayist.
+She wrote for the Mexican newspapers El Universal, La Jornada, La Plaza and Unomásuno.
 Her 1983 novel Pánico o peligro won the Xavier Villaurrutia Award.
+She won the Juan Ruiz de Alarcón prize in 1996.

 Biography

 Puga was born in Mexico City.
 She and her siblings went to live with her grandmother in Acapulco when she was 9 years old, after the death of their mother.
-After her father’s second marriage, they moved to Mazatlán.
+After her father's second marriage, they moved to Mazatlán.
 When she was 24 years old, she traveled to both Europe and Africa (Nairobi, Kenya).
 After about a decade in Europe, María Luisa Puga returned to Mexico and published her first novel, Las Posibilidades del Odio (The Possibilities of Hate), in 1978.
 There was a lot of critical attention about her first novel because of the comparison she made of Kenya’s seventy-year struggle for a better future with the situation in Mexico.

-Many critics remark that Puga’s work is simple storytelling; the simplicity of her writing is what gives it its charm.
-Common themes in Puga’s work include the socio-psychological makeup of the individual and history.
+Many critics remark that Puga's work is simple storytelling; the simplicity of her writing is what gives it its charm.
+Common themes in Puga's work include the socio-psychological makeup of the individual and history.
 She is said to examine the social situation in Mexico from the late 1960s to the present day by telling her own personal story.
 Political and social situations are reflected by how they affect the protagonists in the stories she writes.